bennymi/ato-ui/README.md

 ## 🔑 Contributions

 Check out the Contributions guide.
+Find an open issue you can work on and come discuss it on discord.

 ## 🌸 Credits